Miguel G. Echevarría and Benjamin P. Laird 40 Questions about The Apostle Paul

 Hardin, Leslie T. The Spirituality of Paul: Partnering with the Spirit in Everyday Life.
 Grand Rapids, Mich.
 Kregel, 2016.
 192 pp. Hb; $16.99.
 Link to Kregel

-Leslie Hardin is a contributor to the Journal of Spiritual Formation and Soul Care and wrote The Spirituality of Jesus for Kregel (2009).
-Like his previous book Hardin does not write a book on practice spiritual disciplines, but rather a series of short reflections on what Paul thinks is key to spirituality.
+Leslie Hardin contributed to the Journal of Spiritual Formation and Soul Care and wrote The Spirituality of Jesus for Kregel (2009).
+Like his previous book, Hardin does not write a book on the practice of spiritual disciplines but rather a series of short reflections on what Paul thinks is key to spirituality.
 Although this is not a “how to” guide for spiritual life, readers will be encouraged as they reflect on what Paul says about these topics.
-For Hardin, Pauline spirituality is a “practical partnership with the Spirit,” an expression of the Spirit of God already at work in the life of the believer (17).
+For Hardin, Pauline spirituality is a “practical partnership with the Spirit,” an expression of the Spirit of God already at work in the believer’s life (17).

 There are a few things missing in the book.
 For example, Hardin has consciously avoided interacting with any of the classics of spiritual discipline.
-Although the focus on Paul might have limit the use of some of these classics, I would have expected some interaction with Rodney Reeves’s Spirituality According to Paul (InterVarsity, 2011).
-It is also remarkable (or refreshing depending on your perspective) that a book on the spiritual of Paul does not use the work cruciform.
-In fact, there are only one or two citations of Michael Gorman in this book.
-Gorman’s Becoming the Gospel is likely too recent to have had an influence on Hardin, but certainly his previous books merit more than a brief citation (Cruciformity: Paul’s Narrative Spirituality of the Cross, Eerdmans 2001 and Inhabiting the Cruciform God: Kenosis, Justification, and Theosis in Paul’s Narrative Soteriology, Eerdmans 2009).
+Although the focus on Paul might have limited the use of some of these classics, I would have expected some interaction with Rodney Reeves’s Spirituality According to Paul (InterVarsity, 2011).
+It is also remarkable (or refreshing, depending on your perspective) that a book on the spiritual of Paul does not use the work cruciform.
+In fact, only one or two citations of Michael Gorman are in this book.
+Gorman’s Becoming the Gospel is likely too recent to have influenced Hardin, but certainly, his previous books merit more than a brief citation (Cruciformity: Paul’s Narrative Spirituality of the Cross, Eerdmans 2001 and Inhabiting the Cruciform God: Kenosis, Justification, and Theosis in Paul’s Narrative Soteriology, Eerdmans 2009).

 Conclusion.
-Despite this reservations, Spiritual of Paul is a good introduction to the several key areas of discipleship in the Pauline letters.
-Hardin’s style is inviting and will be appreciated by both layperson and scholar.
+Despite these reservations, Spiritual of Paul is a good introduction to the several key areas of discipleship in the Pauline letters.
+Hardin’s style is inviting and will be appreciated by both laypersons and scholars.
 The book would be ideal for a small group Bible study.

 NB: Thanks to Kregel for kindly providing me with a review copy of this book.
 This did not influence my thoughts regarding the work.